reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 The response we get back is like this
 ```
 HTTP/1.1 200 OK
-conent-type: test/plain
+conent-type: text/plain
 Date: Sat, 08 Nov 2014 11:04:52 GMT
 Connection: keep-alive
 Transfer-Encoding: chunked

 Hallo
 ```
-And then after 2 sec get added
+And then after 2 sec we get

 ```
 This is fake message from fake database